-The Trust (DSAT) and governors believe that you are responsible for your own actions.
+The Trust (DSAT) and trustees believe that you are responsible for your own actions.
 That means it is your responsibility to read the Code of Conduct and any other code which may apply to your job.

-If there are any parts of this Code, or other codes of practice that you are unsure of or do not understand, you must seek clarification from your Headteacher/line manager or DSAT People Director.
+If there are any parts of this Code, or other codes of practice that you are unsure of or do not understand, you must seek clarification from your Headteacher/line manager or DSAT Director of People and Culture.